 6. It’s like sledding… but intense

 I feel like tubing is the adult version of sledding.
 It’s a little more intense and extremely fast.
 Seriously though, I was dragging my toes to try to slow myself down a little and ended up shredding the tip of my boots a little bit, so yeah.
 Don’t do that.
 That being said, tubing is an absolute blast in the winter.
 We need ways to make winter fun and this is certainly one of them!
 The best part is there’s a conveyor belt, so you don’t have to drag the tube up the hill.
 Grab a group of your friends and have a socially distanced outdoor tubing adventure at Holiday Valley (6557 Holiday Valley Road Ellicottville, NY) and then be sure to check out West Rose (23 Washington St, Ellicottville, NY) for some delicious, super cheesy wood fired pizza.
 Keep in mind that for the 2020/2021 season, tickets will be available for $25 online only because they want to be sure to meet the Covid 19 rules and regulations.

 7. Become an eskimo in an igloo

 It seems like now more than ever, the igloos are in huge demand to keep guests socially distanced during the cooler months.
-Tappo (338 Ellicott St, Buffalo, NY) has always been the OG of igloos, bringing the concept to Buffalo a few years ago to allow guests the opportunity to continue using their amazing rooftop patio year round.
-In addition to the clear huts they set up on the side of the building in the parking lot, they’re also bringing back their popular rooftop igloos for another season, available for reservations.
-It truly is a beautiful experience!
-You get great views of the city while being served family style meals, cocktails, and dessert.
-You can check out their different options and pricing on their website before reserving a date and time.
+Tappo has always been the OG of igloos, bringing the concept to Buffalo a few years ago to allow guests the opportunity to continue using their amazing rooftop patio year round.
+In addition to Tappo, you’ll also find igloos this winter at Deep South Taco.
+It is a great way to grab a bite, stay warm, and take in the beauty of Buffalo’s winter at its finest.

 8. See an outdoor art gallery